Census 2016: More Canadians than ever living alone

 Young adults living with their parents

 The number of people who get their own place when they reach their 20s is decreasing and, in 2016, more than a third of Canadians between the ages of 20 and 34 lived with at least one parent.
-Some have moved home.
-Others never left.

-For years, the girls have been more eager than the guys to obtain their independence.
+For years, girls have been more eager than the guys to obtain their independence.
 In 2016, there were five young men for every four young women who were living under a parental roof.

-But the sexual differences are becoming less pronounced.
-Between 2001 and 2016, the proportion of young women living with one or both parents rose twice as quickly as the proportion of young men choosing the same.
+But the gender differences are becoming less pronounced.
+Between 2001 and 2016, the proportion of young women living with either parent or both rose twice as quickly as the proportion of young men choosing the same.

 Same-sex couples

-The number of gay and lesbian couples is still just a small fraction of unions in Canada, but their proportion is growing.
-A decade after same-sex marriage became legal in this country, a third have chosen to tie the knot.
+The number of gay and lesbian couples still represents just a small fraction of couples in Canada but their proportion is growing.
+And, a decade after same-sex marriage became legal in this country, a third have chosen to tie the knot.

 There were 72,880 same-sex couples in Canada in 2016, which accounted for less than 1 per cent of all couples.
-But, between 2006 and 2016, that increased by 60.7 per cent, compared with an increase of just 9.6 per cent for heterosexual unions.
+But, between 2006 and 2016, their numbers increased by 60.7 per cent, compared with an increase of just 9.6 per cent for heterosexual unions.

 Although there were slightly more male than female same-sex couples last year, a slightly higher proportion of the female couples were married.